Health & Safety

 ADHD in the Classroom

 Part 6 of An Introduction to Attention Deficit Hyperactivity Disorder.
 Your child’s school may be able to help in many ways.
-Talk to your child’s
+Talk to your child’s teachers about ADHD.
+Ask

 Read the rest this article free